 London is a melting pot of cultures, with an international style that's totally unique.
 No wonder you find venues that have melded architectural styles from around the globe, restaurants serving crazy fusion food and the kinds of venues you'd imagine only discovering in hidden, far-off corners of the land.
 Just take Pan-Asian extravaganza at Gilgamesh, the South American disco at Barrio Central, or the Japanese garden at Inamo - international style right here in London town.

 The capital has long been a hub for culture, music and the arts, with some of the world's most renowned creative faces hailing from our humble streets.
 It would be very hard for that not to impact upon the very venues where such stars have made their names - concert halls, galleries and theatres have to be pretty impressive to stand up against these mega-talents.
-From Shakespeare's Globe to Hackney Empire, Cecil Sharp House to Round House and the National Portrait Gallery, old and new make for rather impressive spaces, and with very good reason.
+From Shakespeare's Globe to Hackney Empire, Cecil Sharp House to Roundhouse and the National Portrait Gallery, old and new make for rather impressive spaces, and with very good reason.

 Just as much as London has always attracted leading artists, it has also been a magnet for some of the world's greatest thinkers.
 Being at the forefront of philosophy, chemistry, biology and more has practically demanded whopping museum spaces, all of which make jaw-dropping venues.

 But as well as those brainboxes, world-renowned architects and designers have been drawn to the Big Smoke.
 Buildings such as The Barbican, a classic example of Brutalist architecture or Norman Foster's Gherkin are all landmarks on the London skyline.
-And now, with the arrival of The Shard pushing London up above any other city in Western Europe, we predict even more big and outrageous buildings from the world's brightest architects in future.
+And now, with the arrival of The Shard pushing London up above any other city in Western Europe, we predict even bigger and more outrageous buildings from the world's brightest architects in future.

 24-hour party people